Sainik School, Punglwa

-Sainik School Punglwa is boys' school in Peren, Nagaland, India.
+Sainik School, Punglwa is boys' school located in Punglwa in the Indian state of Nagaland.
 It was established by the Indian government in 2007 and is part of the Sainik School network.

 The school prepares its students for entry into the National Defence Academy, Khadakwasla, Pune.

 Administration

 The school is administered by the Sainik Schools Society, under the supervision of the Indian Ministry of Defence.

 The Chief of Staff, 3 Corps is the chairman of the school's Local Board of Administration.

 Relationship to the National Cadet Corps

 The school has an Independent Company of Junior and Senior Division N.C.C. as an integral part, including all the three divisions of the defence services: the Army, Navy and Air Force.